lukas-tomoszek/idea-code-metrics-visualization/src/main/resources/prompt-templates/import-data-source-sql.md

 ## Additional Knowledge base:

 1. Column names should contain only alphanumeric characters and underscores.
 Rename columns as needed to match this style unless explicitly instructed otherwise.
+Use quotes when dealing with such names in the created SQL query.
-2. When parsing dates or timestamps, prefer: `to_timestamp(...)::TIMESTAMP` or `strptime(..., format)::TIMESTAMP`
+2. When parsing dates or timestamps, prefer: `to_timestamp(<unix_epoch_number>)::TIMESTAMP` or
+   `strptime(<string>, format) ::TIMESTAMP`, always add `timestampformat=' '` to avoid double parsing.
 3. When dealing with raw or unknown formats, assume log-style input and use `read_csv(path, delim='\n', header=false, columns={'line':'VARCHAR'}, strict_mode=false)`
+4. VERY IMPORTANT: Use raw regex patterns with single backslashes (e.g., \[, not \\[), since DuckDB SQL strings are single-quoted and do not require double escaping.
+Write regex exactly as you'd write it inside single quotes in SQL.

 ### Timestamp Format Specifiers (DuckDB)